 Let us know if you’re having problems by using the feedback form on the your profile page, use the Staffroom chat page, or email us directly.

 We use our Twitter as a way to interact with experts taking part in I’m a Mathematician, among other things.
 It’s a great way to communicate how your zone is going, learn more about you, the people taking part, and ultimately keep in touch with everyone after the activity.
-Get on board: Follow us at @imamathsuk, and keep an eye on tweets marked #IASStayAtHome.
-(And have you got your exclusive Twitter badge yet?)
+Get on board and follow us at @imamathsuk.

 Visit the Staffroom at imamathematician.uk/staffroom during the activity to say Hi, or if you’ve got a question for the moderators.